qkd888/Capstone-project-2-Klank-Records-Webshop/README.md

 ## Klank Records Webshop

-Klank Records Webshop is an online Label Store that allows users to by tracks from their favorite Producers.
-Klank Records wants to be the hub for all South African Label, Techno related content online.
+Klank Records Webshop is an online Label Store that allows users to by tracks from their favourite Producers.
+Klank Records wants to be the hub for all South African Labels, and all Techno related content online.

  ## Installation onto your local machine